-Since the migrated courses are in a read-only state, to edit, revise, or utilize the information, you will need to copy the migrated course into the active course.
+Since the migrated courses are in a read-only state, to edit, revise, or utilize the information, you will need to copy the migrated course into an active course site.
 To do so, please read our help article: Copy Content from One Canvas Course into Another Canvas Course.
-By default, you are given 500 MB of space within your Canvas course.
-For any reason you feel you need more space, please email firstname.lastname@example.org and we are happy to assist you.
+By default, each Canvas course site comes with 1 GB of file storage.
+If you feel you need more space, please email firstname.lastname@example.org and we are happy to assist you.

-Note: If you receive errors within the copying of the migrated course, please contact email@example.com with the course information and error message for support.
+Note: If you receive errors while copying a migrated course, please contact email@example.com with the course information and error message for support.

 What Tools Were Included: